 Why go solar?
 The benefits of solar power are many, including: being able to collect, store, and use electricity without plugging into public utilities, saving money on energy bills, using renewable resources, and reducing dependency on fossil fuels.
 Additionally, the federal government, as well as some states, offer tax credit incentives for installing solar on your home, business, RV, or boat.

 How do solar panels work?
 Solar panels work by converting available sunlight into usable electricity, when sunlight hits the panel an electrical current flows from it.
 This current can either be used immediately or stored in a battery for later use.
 Read our “How Solar Panels Work” blog for a complete description.

 What can I charge or run with a solar panel?
-Any electrical appliance can be powered using a solar powered system.
+Any electrical appliance can be powered using a solar powered system or a solar power generator like the 5000 watt solar generator.
 Solar panels are just one component of that system.
 The more watt hours the appliances require, the larger the system will need to be in terms of number of solar panels and batteries.
 Anything that heats or cools will generally draw much more wattage than other appliances.

 How long does it typically take to charge up a battery?
 Charging times depend on a number of factors: charge status of the battery, size of the battery, number of batteries, wattage output and number of panels, availability of peak sunlight, weather conditions, and time of year.

 For example: one 12 Volt (V), 100 Amp hour (AH) battery will provide 1200 Watt hours (WH), (12 V x 100 AH = 1200 WH), and charging that battery from 50% to 100% capacity with one 100 Watt solar panel requires 6 hours of peak sunlight.
 Charging that same battery with two 100 Watt panels requires 3 hours of peak sunlight.

 Batteries will still charge outside of peak sunlight hours however the panel may not produce its maximum output during that time.